-Comprehensive coverage pays for fire damage to your vehicle in most situations, but the cause of the fire determines whether your claim is approved.
-If a wildfire destroys your car, an engine fire breaks out due to an electrical fault or someone sets your vehicle ablaze, comprehensive coverage applies.
-You'll pay your deductible, typically $500 to $1,000, before your insurer covers the remaining repair or replacement costs.
+Comprehensive coverage covers fire damage in most situations, though the cause of the fire determines whether your claim is approved.
+Wildfires, electrical faults and arson all fall under comprehensive.
+Your deductible, typically $500 to $1,000, applies before your insurer covers the remaining repair or replacement cost.

 Does Car Insurance Cover Fire Damage?